Declaring Variables

 DIM Quarf AS Blurf

-you might think that the size of Quarf would be 3 x 2048 bytes but, in fact, it is only 1 x 2048 bytes, since a UNION can hold only one value at a time.
+You might think that the size of Quarf would be 3 x 2048 bytes but, in fact, it is only 1 x 2048 bytes, since a UNION can hold only one value at a time.

 A UNION can hold any type of data, even other UNION or user defined types.

-Example: TYPE and UNION can be nested as in the following program.
+TYPE and UNION can be nested as in the following program.

 TYPE BE_CONFIG